The world currently consumes more natural resources than the Earth can produce. Therefore, it is our responsibility to make more from less.

 Someone's waste, our raw material – renewable fuels from waste

-We do not utilize energy from waste through incineration, for example, but produce completely new types of products from it, for example our premium-quality Neste Renewable Diesel™ and Neste MY Sustainable Aviation Fuel™.
+We do not utilize energy from waste through incineration, for example, but produce completely new types of products from it, for example our premium-quality Neste MY Renewable Diesel™ and Neste MY Sustainable Aviation Fuel™.
 The fuels can replace the use of fossil fuels and significantly reduce greenhouse gas emissions.

 We use approximately ten different renewable raw materials each year to produce renewable products, such as renewable transportation and aviation fuels, as well as feedstock for the production of renewable polymers and chemicals.